KennethLulie/aws-enterprise-agentic-ai/PHASE_0_HOW_TO_GUIDE.md

 3. Go to Settings → Resources → WSL Integration
 4. ✅ Enable integration with your Ubuntu distro
 5. Click "Apply & Restart"
+6. Back in WSL, confirm: `docker --version` and `docker compose version`

 ### Where to Run Commands